nyangweso-rodgers/databases-and-messaging-services/03-message-broker/01-apache-kafka/04-kafka-connect/02-cp-kafka-connect/04-connectors-configurations/01-source-connectors/01-jdbc/Readme.md

          "mode": "bulk"
        }
        ```
+     - Common Use Cases for `bulk` Mode:
+       1. **Initial Data Load**: When you want to bootstrap your Kafka topics with the entire dataset from a database table.
+       2. **Periodic Batch Processing**: If your use case requires periodic full synchronization of data (e.g., every night or every few hours), bulk mode can fetch the full dataset to ensure the topic is fully up-to-date.
+       3. **Stateless Data Pipelines**: When your pipeline doesn't require tracking changes over time, and you only care about the full dataset being replicated periodically.
+       4. **Data Archiving**: If you want to archive or snapshot your entire database table to a Kafka topic for downstream processing, bulk mode is suitable.
+       5. **Testing and Debugging**: Useful for testing Kafka Connect configurations by quickly populating topics with large amounts of data.

   2. `incrementing` (**Incrementing Mode**): The **connector** identifies new records based on an **incrementing column**, typically a **primary key** or auto-incrementing ID.
 It tracks the maximum value of this column seen so far and only fetches rows with a greater value.
 Use cases include:
      - Suitable when records are only inserted, and the ID column is guaranteed to increment monotonically.
      - Commonly used for tables with an auto-incremented primary key.